 Nadiya has certainly been busy since winning last year’s competition!
 Nadiya’s Kitchen categorises recipes according to time of day and occasion, such as ‘lazy Sunday mornings’, ‘midnight feasts’ and ‘snacks and sharing’.
 It features a huge range of recipes, from full English frittata to kofta kebab to meat samosas.

-We’ve already raved about Nadiya’s Bake Me A Story on our Bake Off-inspired blog post about baking books for children and our new children’s books for October 2016 list, but we just think it’s such an original idea to combine recipes with stories and the book is visually stunning.
+We’ve already raved about Nadiya’s Bake Me A Story on our Bake Off-inspired blog post about baking books for children, but we just think it’s such an original idea to combine recipes with stories and the book is visually stunning.
 Make gingerbread men, very-berry muffins, bean patties and more.